The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 01

-Replacing a handful of prefix tokens with near-neighbor embeddings raises Qwen-2.5-7B’s alignment score from 39.7 → 73.2 on average and to 92.1 in the best case.
-Doing the same to the user query — the part that should drive behavior — barely moves the needle.
-The misalignment lives in the wrapper, not the content.
+Replacing a handful of prefix tokens with near-neighbor embeddings raises alignment score.
+Doing the same to the user query — the part that should drive behavior — barely moves the needle on average.
+The misalignment seems to live in the wrapper, not the content.

 02